tc39/proposal-ses/README.md

 starting from the same state, run on two conforming implementations, fed the same inputs, will compute the same new states and outputs.
 The ECMAScript 5 and 6 specs come tantalizingly close to being deterministic.
-They fail for three reasons:
+They have avoided some common but unnecessary sources of non-determinsism like Java's `Object.hashCode`.
+But the EcmaScript specs fail for three reasons:

   * Genuine non-determinism, such as by `Math.random()`.
   * Unspecified but unavoidable failure, such as out-of-memory.